Raigyo/sapper-strapi-blog-static/README.md

 Note about Roles and permissions: moved into the Settings menu.

+In /admin/settings/users-permissions/roles then to "Public" role and in the "Application" permission section check count, findone and find, it will cover needs of an API for frontend app.

 ## Piecing Together Both Ends

 Because we are using the Strapi GraphQL, we will have to install the Svelte Apollo client and a few other packages to make sure everything works properly.